tarsobcaldas/ecosystem/README.md

 This repository implements the simulation in C for an ecosystem with two types of creatures: rabbits and foxes.

-The world is generated in a board (default is 20x20) and runs it for at most the maximum numbers of generations (default is 100) or until the board if filled, or one of the species is extinct.
+The world is generated in a board (default is 20x20) with the set numbers of rabbits (defaults to 10), foxes (also defaults to 10) and rocks (defaults to 50) and runs it for at most the maximum numbers of generations (default is 100) or until the board if filled, or one of the species is extinct.

 The usage of the program is as follows: